dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 The way Looker builds its PDTs isn't conducive to that principal.
 The table names will continue to change (and aren't memorable for analysts to use in ad-hoc querying).

 dbt will build your `customers` model in a table called `customers` in the schema of your choice (`target` in dbt parlance).
 That will never change unless you tell it to.
 It can be consumed by every user and every platform in perpetuity.
-David can use it for his analysis.
-He could even put that model into production because he can be confident that your analytics team controls if that table exists or doesn't.
+Claire can use it for her analysis.
+She could even put that model into production because she can be confident that your analytics team controls if that table exists or doesn't.

 One way around this with Looker is having people build models on top of the Looker API.
 This can work well, but still requires the data being exposed together in an explore.
 With external models, people can join up datasets that aren't otherwise modelled together in Looker.